Kayto/AT65C02/README.md

 * Breakouts for x2 spare level shifter channels. **Fixed 08/2023**.
 * Standardise some headers to even sizes. **Fixed 08/2023**.

+###.JUMPERS

+There are a number of jumpers/headers on the PCB which may need some explanation?
+I have created a separate page here to explain them.

 ## Software

 As stated earlier Dawid Buchwald provides a suite of ROM and loadable sources in his github repo.
 This will get you on yor way to coding quickly.
 If you are struggling with a build environment then he also has great tutorial examples and even provides a [docker image](https://github.com/dbuchwald/cc65-tools), great work.